opennetworkinglab/timesheetsdb/README.md

 # Google Folder Layout
 Main Folder - Id of this folder will be passed in the env file.
-Main Folder -> year
+- Main Folder
+    - year
-year -> month
+        - month
-month -> week
+            - week
-week -> user(name of user) - Pdf documents stored here
+                - user(name of user) - Pdf documents stored here
-user -> images - png of documents stored here
+                    - images - png of documents stored here
-user -> unsigned - where pngs are moved to when user unsigns
+                    - unsigned - where pngs are moved to when user unsigns

+# Templates
+Some aspects of the application allow the use of templates.
+The template's folder houses these templates.
+Current templates exist for:
+- Gmail